open-telemetry/oteps/text/0156-columnar-encoding.md

 A SQL support for telemetry data processing remains an open question in the current Go collector.
 The main OTLP query engine [Datafusion](https://github.com/apache/arrow-datafusion) is implemented in Rust.
 Several solutions can be
-considered: 1) create a Go wrapper on top of Datafusion, 2) implement a Rust collector dedicated to the end-to-end support of OTLP Arrow, 3) implement a SQL/Arrow engine in Go (big project).
+considered: 1) create a Go wrapper on top of Datafusion, 2) implement a Rust collector dedicated to the end-to-end support of OTel Arrow, 3) implement a SQL/Arrow engine in Go (big project).
 A proof of concept using Datafusion has been implemented in Rust and has shown very good results.

 We believe that because the Arrow IPC mechanism and data format is intended for zero-copy use, we believe it is possible